Harsh-200/2025ac05202_ML_ASSIGNMENT2/README.md

 The following preprocessing steps were performed:

-1. The dataset was loaded and inspected.
+1. The dataset was loaded and inspected for missing values and duplicate rows.
 2. The target column `Class` was separated from the input features.
-3. The data was divided into training and testing sets.
+3. The dataset was divided into **80% training data and 20% testing data**.
-4. Feature scaling was applied where required by the model.
-5. The same training and test data were used for all models so that their performance could be compared fairly.
+4. Stratified sampling was used to preserve the class distribution in the training and testing sets.
+5. StandardScaler was applied to Logistic Regression, KNN, and Gaussian Naive Bayes.
+6. Decision Tree and Random Forest were used without feature scaling because tree-based models are not sensitive to feature scale.
+7. Scaling was performed inside a Pipeline so that the scaler was fitted only on the training data, preventing data leakage.
-6. A fixed random state was used to make the results reproducible.
+8. A fixed random state of **42** was used to make the results reproducible.

 ---